by Kristina Grappo, guest blogger, TCK, and recent grad- (This blog was written before the age of COVID, but is still very relevant today)

 Roommate: Midnight?!
 That’s so early!

-3. Don’t be afraid to get an RA involved.
 You might be surprised to find this out, but most Resident Advisers (or RAs) have been in the same situation.
 They are also college students themselves, and like to have fun, go out with their friends, and find a quiet place to study, just like you.
 Most RAs are pretty reasonable, and are there to help.

 Don’t think you’re being a tattle tail—often times RAs have a sneaky way of going about things so that your roommate will never know you went to see them.
 They can also offer some mediation, and tips to help deal with them.
 Most universities offer roommate contracts that roommates create together, and I highly recommend doing this.
 Who knows—maybe there are things you do that annoys them.
 If worse come to worse, an RA can help you get a room switch, although that should be the very last option.

-4. Don’t stoop to their level, no matter how tempting it might be.
 I can’t tell you how many times I was tempted to throw a “rager” the night before my weird roommate’s last final, just to spite her.
 I will admit, I have stopped cleaning, just so that she would realize how much of it I did… and let that go on for a really long time.
 But then, I just got super annoyed and ended up having to clean the huge mess anyway.
 That’s the kind of behavior that just makes things worse, and starts unnecessary gigantic fights.

 When you feel the urge to call your parents overseas at 5:30 in the morning so that you can catch them on their lunch break (all while in your room, of course), that’s when you need to revert back to tip number 1.
 Just be honest—tell your roommate in a nice way that his behavior is not conducive to your way of living.
 No need to relate your dream about putting ExLax in his coffee before having to give a presentation.

-5. You’re in college now, so unfortunately, that means you’re an adult, and you have to act like one.
 This was one of my hardest lessons in college.
 So, if you figure out how to do it now, it will save you a lot of anguish later on.
 Being an adult means dealing with your problems head on, and doing it with as little conflict as possible.
 One of the best things anyone can learn is confrontation is NOT conflict—it actually helps to avoid it!